mansam/vm-import-operator/docs/design.md

 ## Introduction

-VM Import operator is responsible for importing virtual machines that originated in an external virtual system into a kubevirt cluster.
-The current proposal refers to importing a single VM from [oVirt](https://www.ovirt.org/) to kubevirt.
-However it should remain open to support additional sources (e.g. vmware/OVA).
+VM Import Operator is responsible for importing virtual machines that originated in an external virtual system into a kubevirt cluster.

-A [repository](https://github.com/kubevirt/vm-import-operator) was created with a proposal for the vm-import resource and additional required resources to enable access to the source oVirt provider, a custom resource that specifies the mapping of oVirt resources to KubeVirt resources and the custom resource that defines the VM Import.

 Contact Information: Moti Asayag ([masayag@redhat.com](mailto:masayag@redhat.com))